 Why did I leave Okinawa?
 You know when you just see that one place and you’re like, “OH YAAAAHSSSSS!”
 That’s what Korea was like for me.
 It clicked.
 It made sense.
 It was an addiction and I wanted more.
 The mountainous terrain, the food,

 the hot and well dressed guys and the culture mesmerized me to the point of drooling.
-The travel bug bite got bigger and I hopped the pond to start another adventure.
+The urge to travel was like an addictive hit so I hopped the pond to start another adventure.

 Is this story over?
 No way, it’s only just begun.
 Cue cliche music.